-I got to the fourth video and couldn’t will myself to go any further.
-What he says souds idealistic, but implementing it would be somewhat harder than he seems to think.
-Also, I think I disagree with his premise that the public has no say as it stands at the moment.
+I got to the fourth video and couldn’t go any further.
+What he says sounds idealistic but implementing it would be harder than he seems to think.
+Also, I disagree with his premise that the public has no say as it stands now.

 If that “way” is for them to be voted into power, then when the public get fed up with the constant lack of progress they might decide to vote for this group just to get something, anything, done!
 And that could lead to 1939-45 all over again!

-I think through that thought process I’ve pretty much convinced myself that our current system is the best for us.
+I think through that thought process I’ve convinced myself that our current system is the best for us.